nusco/cuukie/README.markdown

     cuukie --showpage

+That's basically it.

+# Command-line Arguments

-Cuukie passes arguments that it doesn't recognize to Cucumber.
+Cuukie passes arguments that it doesn't recognize to Cucumber, so feel free to mix Cuukie arguments and Cucumber arguments:

+    cuukie --showpage --dry-run --format pretty --out out.txt

+Only thing to notice: Cuukie uses its own Cucumber formatter, so remember to use --out if you want to use additional formatters.

+For more options:

+    cuukie --help

 ## Advanced Cuuking